smillholland/Kepler_Multis_Uniformity/README.md

 Same Star -- Same Planets
 ==================================================

-This respository contains supplementary material to the paper <br />
-Millholland, S., Wang, S., \& Laughlin, G. (2017). <i> Kepler Multi-Planet Systems Exhibit Unexpected Intra-system Uniformity in Mass and Radius. </i>
+This respository contains supplementary material to the paper, Millholland, S., Wang, S., \& Laughlin, G. (2017). <i> Kepler Multi-Planet Systems Exhibit Unexpected Intra-system Uniformity in Mass and Radius. </i>

 The IPython notebook entitled "Kepler_Multi_Uniformity_Oct17.ipynb" contains all analyses involving the Hadden \& Lithwick (2017) dataset of TTV mass estimates.
 It includes the calculations presented in Section 2 of the paper and additional supplementary plots.
 The code relies on the data files named "Hadden_Lithwick_2017_data" and "cks_physical_merged.csv".
 The latter file is the CKS dataset (Petigura et al. 2017, Johnson et al. 2017), which was downloaded from https://github.com/California-Planet-Search/cks-website.  <br />